HdrHistogram/HistogramLogAnalyzer/README.md

 HistogramLogAnalyzer
 ----------------------------------------------

-HistogramLogAnalyzer is a UI tool that plots log files in histogram log format produced by jHiccup, cassandra-stress or other tools that support this format.
+HistogramLogAnalyzer is a User Interface (UI) tool that plots log files in a histogram log format produced by jHiccup, cassandra-stress, or other tools that support this format.

-How to build
+How to Build
 ----------------------------------------------

-Use Maven to build it from source code
+Use Maven to build it from the source code

     % mvn clean package

-How to run
+How to Run
 ----------------------------------------------

-Run it from the command line (java -jar HistogramLogAnalyzer.jar) or just by double-clicking on jar file.
+You can run it by using the command line: java -jar HistogramLogAnalyzer.jar or just by double-clicking the jar file.

-Select log file to plot (via “File->Open” menu, command line option “-f file” or just drag and drop log file in the main window).
+Select a log file to plot (by selecting the “File->Open” menu, using the command-line option “-f file”, or just dragging and dropping the log file in the main window).

-Timeline and percentile charts
+Timeline and Percentile Charts
 ----------------------------------------------

 The tool produces two charts arranged vertically one above the other: